 I have to agree with all of you–and to me, it’s almost electronic-organic.
 It’s like an auditory food source.

-Robert Fripp scares me.
-How in the hell does he make his guitar sound like that?
+Robert Fripp scares the sh*t out of me.
+How in the hell does he make his mm sound like that?
 He should be used for background music in scary movies.
 Unreal.
 I love how all that music is coming from the guitar.
 Amazing.

 That’s a Roland GR-300 “guitar synthesizer”, which was really sort of an 6-channel extreme signal processor – very high tech back in 1982.
 These days Roland do an emulated version of it in their VG-99 “virtual guitar” processor – it has a lot of fans thanks to Robert, Adrian, Pat Metheney, and others.
 If Fripp wasn’t sitting down there’d be a heck of a mess on that stage.